sgmeyer/SuperSpaceOdyssey/README.md

 Html5 and JavaScript Game

-Basic retro side scroller shooter.
+Basic retro side scrolling shooter.
 This reminds me of the olds days, but with slightly better art.

 - Side scroller
 - Shoot 'em up